• Player stats from 2021-22 season.

 ADD: F Pete Nance (Northwestern, 14.6 ppg, 6.5 rpg), PG Seth Trimble (No. 34), C Jalen Washington (No. 41), SF Tyler Nickel (No. 74)

-The Tar Heels will bring back everyone of note besides Manek from a team that played in the national title game, and Hubert Davis picked up a replacement for Manek in Northwestern transfer Pete Nance – who doesn’t shoot it quite as well but can score, rebound and gives UNC an experienced, talented, team-first big man.
+The Tar Heels will bring back everyone of note besides Brady Manek from a team that played in the national title game, and Hubert Davis picked up a replacement for Manek in Northwestern transfer Pete Nance.
+Nance doesn’t shoot it quite as well but he can score and rebound, giving UNC an experienced, team-first big man.
 This puts the Tar Heels over Gonzaga for the No. 1 spot entering the season.

-When Timme opted to come back, the Zags became one of the favorites this season.
-He joins Strawther and Bolton, but the key to how far they can go come March will be in the backcourt with the development of sophomores Hickman and Sallis, and the addition of Smith.
+When Drew Timme opted to come back, the Zags became one of the favorites this season.
+He joins Strawther and Bolton to return to Spokane, but the key to how far they can go in March will be in the backcourt with the development of sophomores Hickman and Sallis, and the addition of Smith.

 The losses of both Hawkins and O’Connell will hurt, but Greg McDermott will return everyone else from a team that nearly beat Kansas in the NCAA tourney without Kalkbrenner and Nembhard.
-Creighton brought back everyone of note, and also added South Dakota transfer Baylor Scheierman – who averaged 16.2 points, 7.8 rebounds and 4.5 assists and was an elite long range shooter this past season.
+Creighton also added South Dakota State transfer Baylor Scheierman, who averaged 16.2 points and 7.8 rebounds and was an elite long-range shooter this past season.

 BACK: F Jalen Wilson (RS Jr., 11.0 ppg, 7.5 rpg), PG Dajuan Harris Jr. (Jr., 5.5 ppg, 4.2 apg), G Joseph Yesufu (Jr., 2.1 ppg), F Zach Clemence (Soph., 2.1 ppg), G Bobby Pettiford (Soph., 1.4 ppg), KJ Adams (Soph., 1.1 ppg), F Cam Martin (Sr. – redshirted), G Kyle Cuffe Jr. (Fr. – redshirted)